6 Myths About Dark Retreats & The Truth About Darkness Experiences

 In darkness, layers of identity often begin to soften or dissolve.
 As this happens, one’s perception of self, others, and the world can shift dramatically, leading to expanded awareness and a profound sense of connection.
 Some describe this as entering a non-dual or “ego-death” state—an experience of unity beyond the usual boundaries of the mind.

-However, it’s a misconception to believe that someone can enter a dark retreat with the goal of inducing a near-death experience.
+However, it’s a misconception to believe that someone can enter a dark retreat to induce a near-death experience.
 Approaching the dark with that kind of agenda can actually interfere with the natural unfolding of the process.
 True transformation arises from presence, not from force.
 As with any deep spiritual or psychological practice, having discernment is essential.